sonata-project/ecommerce/docs/reference/bundles/order.rst

 Status Renderer
 ---------------

-The SonataOrderBundle provides a status renderer for the order and order elements objects which handles the object's status as well as payment and delivery statuses.
+The ``SonataOrderBundle`` provides a status renderer for the order and orderelement objects, which handles the object's status as well as payment and delivery statuses.

-The status renderer twig helper is documented in `SonataCoreBundle <http://sonata-project.org/bundles/core/master/doc/reference/status_helper.html>`_.
+The `Status Renderer` twig helper is documented in `SonataCoreBundle <http://sonata-project.org/bundles/core/master/doc/reference/status_helper.html>`_.

 Block Services
 --------------

-A Recent Orders block service is available, that can be contextualised to a user or the admin (you've got implementation samples in the demo).
+A `Recent Orders` block service is available, that can be contextualised to a user or the admin (you've got implementation samples in the demo).
 You can customize the number of orders displayed.

-You also have a breadcrumb block service, see `SonataSeoBundle documentation <http://sonata-project.org/bundles/seo/master/doc/reference/breadcrumb.html>`_.
+You also have a `Breadcrumb` block service, see `SonataSeoBundle documentation <http://sonata-project.org/bundles/seo/master/doc/reference/breadcrumb.html>`_.

 Configuration
 =============

-The bundle allows you to configure the entity classes ; you'll also need to register the doctrine mapping.
+The bundle allows you to configure the entity classes; you'll also need to register the Doctrine mapping.

 .. code-block:: yaml